Musicianship Year One

 • Chains of suspensions

-• Analysis of 2-part writing and other songs to identify use of counterpoint techniques
+• Analysis of two-part writing and other songs to identify use of counterpoint techniques

 • Traditional melody writing